airvzxf/python-ecommerce-with-django-and-reactjs/README.md

-# python-ecommerce-with-django-and-reactjs
+# Python eCommerce

-eCommerce example using Python with Django and ReactJS.
-This  is only a back-end.
+eCommerce example using Python with Django and ReactJS.<br>
+This is only the back-end.